-Amberen’s safety and efficacy is supported by three randomized, double-blind, placebo-controlled, clinical trials on menopausal and perimenopausal women and decades of testing.*
+Amberen’s safety and efficacy is supported by randomized, double-blind, placebo-controlled, clinical trials on menopausal women and decades of research.*

 The Amberen daily regimen (also called the Amberen serving) consists of two small, easy-to-swallow gelatin capsules, one orange and one white, which should be taken once a day after breakfast.

 Amberen proprietary compound includes: